Galice, Galise, Galys

 In Claris et Laris, it is ruled by King Jonas, who is defeated by Claris and Laris.

-The Suebi, a Germanic tribe, established a kingdom in northwest Iberia, including Galacia, after the fall of the Western Roman Empire.
+The Suebi, a Germanic tribe, established a kingdom in northwest Iberia, including Gallaecia around 410 AD, after the fall of the Western Roman Empire.
 The Suebic Kingdom of Galicia maintained a degree of autonomy under Roman suzerainty.
 During this time, the region experienced a blend of Germanic and Roman influences, including in governance, culture, and religion.

-In 711 AD, the Umayyad Caliphate, a Muslim empire, invaded the Iberian Peninsula from North Africa.
-This marked the beginning of Islamic rule over much of the peninsula.
-Galicia, however, remained largely outside the initial scope of Muslim control due to its remote location in the northwest.
-The northern regions of the peninsula, including Galicia, became areas of resistance against Muslim expansion.
+In 711, the Umayyad Caliphate, a Muslim empire, invaded the Iberian Peninsula from North Africa, quickly advancing northward.
+Gallaecia, however, remained largely outside the initial scope of Muslim control due to its remote location in the northwest.
+The northern regions of the peninsula, including Gallaecia, became areas of resistance against Muslim expansion.

 See also